mparker17/jekyll-theme--revealjs/README.md

 # Install

+There are [other ways to install and use themes][jekyll-themes], but the method presented here is the easiest way I've found to avoid cluttering your slides repo with implementation details.

 1. Install [Ruby][ruby] with [rbenv][rbenv], [Bundler][bundler], and [Github Pages][github-pages], if you haven't already:
     ```bash
     $ rbenv install 2.4.1